-II live in a hyper-complex society.
-I notice this in political and social issues that no one can really grasp in their complexity anymore.
-We can cling to principles such as justice, equality, freedom, consideration, sustainability, etc..
-But when it comes to the specifics, it becomes difficult.
+I live in a hyper-complex society.
+I notice this in political and social issues, which in reality no one can truly grasp in their complexity anymore.
+We can hold onto principles, such as justice, equality, freedom, consideration, sustainability, etc. However, when it comes to concrete matters, it becomes difficult.
 Should I take one side or the other in a conflict, or is there a third option?
-Which of my own actions should I change, and how radically should I do so, what are the consequences?
-Or how should I organize my life?
-What responsibilities do I have, what obligations and expectations, what goals?
-All of this is interwoven with social and economic conditions that are shaped by political conditions.
-How are we supposed to make real decisions?
+Which of my own actions should I change, and how drastically should I do it, what consequences will that have?
+Or how should I orient my life?
+What responsibility do I have, what obligations and expectations, what goals?
+All of this is interwoven with social and economic frameworks that are shaped by political frameworks.
+How are we supposed to make genuine decisions in such a situation?

 It seems to me that we are often somehow caught in a complex web.
 If we want to change something, it pulls here and there, and it usually settles down somehow so that we don't want to or can't change too much.
 Discussing with friends helps, even with specialists, depending on what the issue is.